ekryski/mac-dev-playbook/README.md

 #### Taking it a step further

-Once you have figured out your Ansible playbook and how it should look.
+Once you have tested your Ansible playbook and are happy with it.
 You can solidify it a bit more by setting it up as a provisioner in Packer like so:

 ```
 {